︎

 Artist Statement

 Living as a queer Black person under capitalism and white cis-heteropatriarchy means that much of my experience is dictated by a system of power that exists in opposition to my identity.
 By using my art practice as an experiment in building a world that is safe to escape to, I can take control of the system of context, meaning, and value that I am usually subject to and create my own.
-I allow the viewer inside of the spaces I create with the hope that they experience the disorientation of existing in a world they do not understand, witness my process of creating order and understanding for myself, and begin to question the boundaries of their own realities and experiences.
+I allow the viewer to gaze into my interior spaces with the hope that they witness my process of creating order and understanding for myself, and begin to question the boundaries of their own realities and experiences.